thi-ng/umbrella/packages/grid-iterators/tpl.readme.md

 ### Flood filling

 The `floodFill()` iterator can be used to iterate arbitrary 2D grids using an user-provided predicate function.
-It yields coordinates which would flood fill the space in `[0,0]..(width,height)` range, starting at a given point.
+The function recursively explores (in a row-major manner) the space in the `[0,0]..(width,height)` interval, starting at given `x,y` and continues as long given predicate function returns a truthy value.
 Any eligible 90-degree connected regions will be found and iterated recursively.
-The predicate function is used to select eligible grid indices (e.g. pixels of sorts).
+The predicate function is used to select eligible grid cells (e.g. "pixels" of sorts).

 ```ts
 // source "image"